 What is conversion rate optimization?
-First of all, it’s necessary to understand the definition of the word, “conversion”, as it relates to business operations.
-A conversion takes place any time a member of a targeted market group interacts in any way that is deemed beneficial or of some sort of value to a company.
-Simply stated, a conversion is a user response to a call-to-action.Examples may include:
+First, it's necessary to understand the definition of "conversion" relating to business operations.
+A conversion occurs any time a member of a targeted market group interacts in any way that is deemed beneficial or of some value to a company.
+As stated, a conversion is a user responds to a call to action.Examples may include:

 - Visits to a website landing page

 - Sign-ups for a trial

 - White paper downloads